natha088/MATLAB_CompBio/README.md

 Nathan Kochen, N., Vasandani, V., Seaney, D., Pandey, A. K., Walters, M. A., Braun, A. R., & Sachs, J. N. (2022).
 Threonine Cavities Are Targetable Motifs That Control Alpha-Synuclein Fibril Growth.
 ACS chemical neuroscience, 13(17), 2646–2657. https://doi.org/10.1021/acschemneuro.2c00327

+## convert_to_fasta
+This function converts a list of DNA, RNA or protein sequences (entered in separate lines) to a FASTA file with numerical headers (1,2,3,...,N, where N is the number of sequences in the input text file).
+Useful for downstream analysis of sequences such as (motif search, multiple sequence alignment, etc).

+INPUTS:
+input_file: text file with list of sequences entered in separate lines

+OUTPUTS:
+output.fasta: FASTA file with input sequences and numerical headers

+Example:

+If the following sequences are inputted:

+UAGGUGGCAGGGCAGAAACUGGGCAGCCCUGACUUGAUAGC
+AUAGUGUGUGUGAGGAAACAGUAGAAG

+The resulting output is:

+>1
+UAGGUGGCAGGGCAGAAACUGGGCAGCCCUGACUUGAUAGC
+>2
+AUAGUGUGUGUGAGGAAACAGUAGAAG